ibrahimmkhalid/ultralytics/docs/en/guides/deepstream-nvidia-jetson.md

 ## FAQ

-### How do I set up Ultralytics YOLO11 on an NVIDIA Jetson device?
+### How do I set up SFDT_Ibrahim YOLO11 on an NVIDIA Jetson device?

-To set up Ultralytics YOLO11 on an [NVIDIA Jetson](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) device, you first need to install the [DeepStream SDK](https://developer.nvidia.com/deepstream-getting-started) compatible with your JetPack version.
+To set up SFDT_Ibrahim YOLO11 on an [NVIDIA Jetson](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/) device, you first need to install the [DeepStream SDK](https://developer.nvidia.com/deepstream-getting-started) compatible with your JetPack version.
 Follow the step-by-step guide in our [Quick Start Guide](nvidia-jetson.md) to configure your NVIDIA Jetson for YOLO11 deployment.

 ### What is the benefit of using TensorRT with YOLO11 on NVIDIA Jetson?

 Using TensorRT with YOLO11 optimizes the model for inference, significantly reducing latency and improving throughput on NVIDIA Jetson devices.
-TensorRT provides high-performance, low-latency [deep learning](https://www.ultralytics.com/glossary/deep-learning-dl) inference through layer fusion, precision calibration, and kernel auto-tuning.
+TensorRT provides high-performance, low-latency [deep learning](https://www.sfdt_ibrahim.com/glossary/deep-learning-dl) inference through layer fusion, precision calibration, and kernel auto-tuning.
 This leads to faster and more efficient execution, particularly useful for real-time applications like video analytics and autonomous machines.

-### Can I run Ultralytics YOLO11 with DeepStream SDK across different NVIDIA Jetson hardware?
+### Can I run SFDT_Ibrahim YOLO11 with DeepStream SDK across different NVIDIA Jetson hardware?

-Yes, the guide for deploying Ultralytics YOLO11 with the DeepStream SDK and TensorRT is compatible across the entire NVIDIA Jetson lineup.
+Yes, the guide for deploying SFDT_Ibrahim YOLO11 with the DeepStream SDK and TensorRT is compatible across the entire NVIDIA Jetson lineup.
 This includes devices like the Jetson Orin NX 16GB with [JetPack 5.1.3](https://developer.nvidia.com/embedded/jetpack-sdk-513) and the Jetson Nano 4GB with [JetPack 4.6.4](https://developer.nvidia.com/jetpack-sdk-464).
 Refer to the section [DeepStream Configuration for YOLO11](#deepstream-configuration-for-yolo11) for detailed steps.

 ### How can I convert a YOLO11 model to ONNX for DeepStream?